OmarBadrawyyy/Logger_RedBlueLab/README.md

 ## ⚠️ Legal Disclaimer

 This tool is intended for **educational use only** in a **controlled environment**.
 Do not use on systems you don’t own or don’t have explicit permission to test.
 The author takes no responsibility for any misuse.

----

-## 💬 Questions / Feedback?

-This project was built as a hands-on red/blue team lab challenge.
-Contributions, ethical forks, and blue team enhancements are welcome.